Halston Y. – Fort Valley, Georgia

 I am filled with an overwhelming sense of gratitude towards my family, for loving, supporting, and forgiving me; to Waypoint for allowing me to come back and being patient and willing to work with me; and ultimately to God for his grace and redemption.

-I am currently doing the SLT program again, but this time with the understanding of how serious it is and a realization that I need God more now than ever.
+I am currently doing the Servant in Leadership in Training (SLT) Program again, but this time with the understanding of how serious it is and a realization that I need God more now than ever.
 I can’t imagine trying to get sober, let alone live life without God.
 I’m excited (and a little anxious) to see what He has in store for me!

 June 15th, 2016 I came to Waypoint.
 In return, I now have hope and a true relationship with Jesus Christ my Savior.
 I have confidence in being a father to two awesome boys, Skylan and Shaelan.
 I have graduated the first year of Waypoint and am really looking forward to what God has for my life.
 All the Glory goes to the Lord!